lorforlinux/docs.beagleboard.io/boards/beaglev/fire/demos-and-tutorials/gateware/exploring-gateware-design-libero.rst

     The Execute Script command succeeded.
     The BVF_GATEWARE_025T project was closed.

-Now, you can commit the repository to your gateware fork, download the artifacts after compilation and program the gateware using the ``change_gateware.sh`` script.
+Now, you can commit the changes to your gateware repository fork, download the artifacts after compilation, and program the gateware using the ``change_gateware.sh`` script.
 Have fun!